fholzm/ESP32-Page-Turner/README.md

 If the device remains unconnected for more than 2 minutes (configurable) then it will go back to sleep again and requires a button press to restart.
 The LED indicates when the device has a bluetooth connection.

+The LED should flash 6 times on device restart.
+It will flash 3 times on getting a connection and 5 times on disconnection.